LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - Added new Map for magnet @700A! so changed default currents accordingly
 - Added scoring about Gamma Conversion: X,Y,Z, Ene, EnePos, EneFot
 - Pb bricks beside Mu2 (but of Air, since may be useless)
+- Modified structure of Si detectors: C6 and C7 are now doubled
+- Fixed scoring of Gamma Conversion points: now all volumes are considered (keeping the info): --> +250% increase in file size!
+GammaConv Flag to disable it

 `